OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-124.md

 ## Psalm 124:8

-> Our help is in the name of the Lord,
+> Our aid is in the name of the Lord,
-> Who made heaven and earth.
+> Who created heaven and earth.